pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 ## Collecting Ruby Heap Dumps

 By default, Cloud Controller does not trace object allocations or dump its heap, so we needed to get a bit creative.
 Fortunately, we already had [code in place](https://github.com/cloudfoundry/cloud_controller_ng/blob/3a72dbc5288c0a27498740dc1b2abb1fc39eebe0/lib/cloud_controller/runner.rb#L106-L112) to dump basic diagnostics when the `"USR1"` signal is sent to the Cloud Controller process.
 Taking advantage of this, we constructed a patch for the customer that would extend this diagnostics dump to include the heap before and after a forced garbage collection.
-[This patch](https://github.com/cloudfoundry/cloud_controller_ng/wiki/How-To-Get-a-Ruby-Heap-Dumps-&-GC-Stats-from-CC) resulted in the code looking something like this:
+[This patch](https://github.com/cloudfoundry/cloud_controller_ng/wiki/How-To-Get-a-Ruby-Heap-Dumps-&-GC-Stats-from-CC) modified the code to look something like this:

 <pre class="pre-scrollable"><code class="language-ruby">
 ...